reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 Each competition has a discussion board for asking questions and upvoting kernels and topics.

 #### Slack
 Kaggle has a Slack team:  [KaggleNoobs slack channel](http://kagglenoobs.herokuapp.com).
-There are almost 4000 members, and there is a channel for AMA(Ask Me Anything), where they regularly interview Kaggle participants.
+There are almost 4000 members, and there is a channel for AMA(Ask Me Anything), where they regularly interview Kaggle participants and winners.

 ### Choices
 - You can participate in competitions that have closed.
 Keep in mind, it is about the learning, not the end result.